jorop/landscaping-docs/docs/heights.md

 Grid size for the World Partition Landscape.

-## Upsampling
+### Smooth Steps

+> Only available in Unreal Engine 5

+Apply gaussian blur on the height data before importing the landscape.
+This will smooth raster data with low resolution.
+0 means, no smoothing will happen.
+For Mapbox imports the recommended value is 1 for mountain terrain, and 2 for flat terrain.

+## Upsampling (deprecated beta, not available in UE5; superseded by Smooth Steps)

-If the input DTM is of low resulution, this option gives you the possibility to make the resulting surface of the landscape smoother.
+If the input DTM is of low resolution, this option gives you the possibility to make the resulting surface of the landscape smoother.
 It will result in smoother terrain if the input data is up to 30 meter per pixel.
 However, if the input data has more then 30 meter per pixel, the output will very likley not be very detailed even with upsampling.
 If a detailed landscape is wanted, also the input data has to contain details e.g. a resolution of 5 meter or even better 1 meter.

 ### Upsample checkbox